parthjpatel99/FetchRewardsExercise/README.md

 Started with Moshi but it parses Json Array as generic List.
 Tried to workaround using custom adapters but to no avail.
 Swtiched to Gson then.

 ## Open-source libraries used
-- [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing
+- [Retrofit](https://github.com/square/retrofit) - A type-safe HTTP client for Android and the JVM
-- [Glide](https://github.com/bumptech/glide) - Image loading and caching library for Android
+- [Gson](https://github.com/google/gson) - A Java serialization/deserialization library to convert Java Objects into JSON and back